enviodev/docs/docs/HyperIndex/Advanced/performance/latency-at-head.md

 - **Efficient Process**: At the head, we currently pull new blocks from HyperSync, which is a highly efficient process.
 This ensures that we stay up-to-date with the latest blocks with minimal delay.
 - **Reliability**: Typically, this process runs smoothly without any significant issues.
-- **Backups**: We have an on-going project to sync new blocks from both RPC and Hypersync to improve the robustness in the unlikely event of a failure in HyperSync.
+- **Backups**: We have an ongoing project to sync new blocks from both RPC and Hypersync to improve the robustness in the unlikely event of a failure in HyperSync.

 ### Low Latency on Popular Networks